stefoxp/knowledge/Linguaggi/python_testing_with_pytest.md

 It is easy to misspell a marker and end up having some tests marked with @pytest.mark.smoke and some marked with @pytest.mark.somke.
 This isn't an error. pytest just thinks you created two markers.

-This can be fixed by registering markers in pytest.ini:
+This can be fixed by registering markers in `pytest.ini`:

 ```ini
 pytest.ini